jayfour000/hello_git/README.md

 git add .

-// Create a new commit that includes the changes git commit -m"Added the feedback form"
+// Create a new commit that includes the changes git commit -m"Chagned the feedback form"

 // Push (upload) the changes to origin git push